AI CRM Integration

 Telegram bot CRM for realtors: keep the CRM as the database, add a $2k-$4k one-time AI bot that logs leads, drafts follow-ups, and syncs notes from your phone.

-Twilio + Google Calendar API: How AI Booking Works in 2026
+Twilio Calendar API: AI Receptionist Booking Workflow

 Legal Intake Automation for Solo Attorneys, From Your Phone